ecampana/borrow-my-style/README.md

 where <img src="images/regression coefficient.png" width="97" height="27" horizontal="5" /> is the coefficient of the rental price for class 1, and similarly for class 0.

 What data insights can we extract from our model?
-Well for this, we can look at the regression coefficients of our logistic model as a way to rank features.
+Well for this, we can look at the regression coefficients of our logistic model as a means to rank feature importance.

 ### Moderate Performing Inventory against Low Performing Inventory